imkkapoor/Chromeme/README.md

 # Chromeme
-A chrome extension that gets you a little laugh with memes when you are struggling!
+A chrome extension that fetches memes from an API and show them on just one click!